OOI-RCA-APL/ceres/docs/development.md

 linting, and testing.

-The engine serves the console from `ceres/static/console`, which is a build artifact rather than a committed file: the bundler splits chunks differently per platform, so the release workflow builds the bundle on each wheel's own platform instead of shipping whichever machine built it last. `make install` builds one only when the directory is missing, so a fresh clone works and an existing bundle is never rebuilt behind you.
+The engine serves the console from `ceres/static/console`, which is a build artifact rather than a committed file.
+The release workflow builds the bundle once and injects that one copy into every wheel and the sdist, so every artifact serves an identical console. `make install` builds one only when the directory is missing, so a fresh clone works and an existing bundle is never rebuilt behind you.
+A checkout without a bundle still runs, serving a placeholder page that names the fix.
 Rebuild deliberately after console changes with:

 ```sh
 make console